 I’ve visited New York state more times than I can count (and even lived in Manhattan for a year) and never knew an area known for world-renown wineries, glacier-made lakes, quaint towns, and heaps of natural splendor was just a few hours north of where I once called home.

-Rich with Native American origins, this area includes 9,000 square miles of pristine lake views, rolling farmlands, world-class vineyards, craft breweries, historical museums, ancient landmarks, and even boasts an award-winning farm-to-table food scene.
+Rich with Native American origins, The Finger Lakes region includes 9,000 square miles of pristine lake views, rolling farmlands, gorges and waterfalls, world-class vineyards, flower fields, craft breweries, and historical museums, ancient landmarks, and even boasts an award-winning farm-to-table food scene.

 The Finger Lakes region makes traveling easy with accommodations from 5-star resort spas to charming B&B’s and spacious campsites suitable for all budgets.

-A plethora of farmer’s markets, local produce stands, quirky bistros and locally owned business are conveniently sprinkled throughout the region along with over 200 wineries, 74 breweries, 400 historical sites, 24 state parks, and over 900 miles of hiking trails giving life to the term “something for everyone”!
+A plethora of farmer’s markets, local produce stands, quirky bistros, and locally owned businesses are conveniently sprinkled throughout the region, along with over 200 wineries, 74 breweries, 400 historic sites, 24 state parks, and over 900 miles of hiking trails giving life to the term “something for everyone”!

 Know Before You Go

-I embarked on this road trip from the small town of Redwood, New York during early August.
-The region is easily reached (2 hour drive or less) from Buffalo, Rochester, Albany or Syracuse and is only a 5 hour drive north of New York City, all of which host their own international airports and rental car centers.
+I embark on my Finger Lakes road trips from the small town of Redwood, New York and have visited in summer and fall.
+The region is easily reached (a 2-hour drive or less) from Buffalo, Rochester, Albany, or Syracuse and is only a 5-hour drive north of New York City, all of which host their own international airports and rental car centers.
+Regional airports include Elmira/Corning and Ithaca Tompkins.

 Most wineries and specialty restaurants are only open Thursday-Sunday.
-Unfortunately, I didn’t know this beforehand and missed out on a few recommended kitchens: William Ryan Vineyard (closed Tuesday & Wednesday), Rio Tomatlan (closed Monday), Thirsty Owl Bistro (closed Mon-Thursday).
+Unfortunately, I didn’t know this during my first visit and missed out on a few recommended kitchens: Ryan William Vineyards (closed Tuesday & Wednesday), Rio Tomatlan (closed Monday), and Thirsty Owl Bistro (closed Mon-Thursday).

-If you are short on time, cut this 7-night itinerary down into 5 nights or even 3 if a few highlights or a specific area is all you are after.
+If you are short on time, cut this 7-night itinerary down into 5 nights or even 3.
+If a few highlights or a specific area is all you are after, one night is enough.
 On the other hand, if you have more time, there is enough to see and do around the Finger Lakes to keep you busy for weeks on end!

-This 300-mile driving itinerary will take you through the major five (and most scenic) Canandaigua, Kekua, Seneca, Cayuga and Skaneateles Lakes over 7 days while showcasing an impressive array of exciting adventures along the way!
+This 300-mile, 7-day driving itinerary will take you through the major five (and most scenic) Canandaigua, Kekua, Seneca, Cayuga, and Skaneateles Lakes while showcasing an impressive array of exciting adventures along the way.

 Day 1: Canandaigua to Hammondsport